slittorin/home-assistant-setup/README.md

 # Setup for Home Assistant.

+## Setup MariaDB

+1. Go to `Configuration` -> `Add-ons, Backups & Supervisor` -> Click on the `Add-on store` at the lower right corner, and install the following add-ons (always set start on boot, watchdog to restart and update automatically):
+   - `MariaDB`:
+     - Configure the add-on:
+       - Set `Option` and `password` to a password specific for the database.
+       - We do not set any port as we do not want the database to be exposed outside the host.
+2. Complete the MariaDB installation with:
+   - Through the `File Editor` add-on, edit the file `/config/configuration.yaml` and add (change the string 'password' below to the right password:
+     ```
+     recorder:
+       db_url: mysql://homeassistant:password@core-mariadb/homeassistant?charset=utf8mb4
+     ```
+   - Goto `Configuration` -> `Settings` -> `Server Controls` and press `Check Configuration`.
+     - The output should state 'Configuration valid'.
+If not, change the recorder config above.
+     - On the same page press `Restart` under `Server management`.
+     - Once restarted go to `History` and if data is there, the MariaDB add-on is correctly configured.

 ## General setup

 1. Through a web-browser logon as administrator to the installed Home Assistant.